 Welcome to Southend Linux User Group(SoSLUG)

-We are a Linux User Group(LUG), that is, we promote Free & Open Source Software(FOSS) alternatives to closed-source proprietary software; most commercial software packages fall under this category.
-Proprietary software often has unnecessary restrictions on users and their files, while FOSS affords the user maximum freedom with their computing.
+We are a Linux User Group(LUG), that is, we promote Free & Open Source Software(FOSS) technologies.
+The FOSS approach to software (and hardware) affords the user maximum freedom with their computing, free from lock-in or malicious features.
 FOSS (e.g. LibreOffice office suite, GIMP image editor, Firefox web browser and Linux operating systems) is built voluntarily by professionals and hobbyists alike, collaborating through the worldwide connective power of the Internet; that's how it's (mostly) available at zero cost.
-While Linux operating systems such as Ubuntu are rare and "alternative" on desktop PCs, they are very popular for other uses.
-Linux is used on the majority of web servers and lots of embedded systems (e.g. televisions and cable TV boxes) due to its rock-solid reliability.
+While Linux operating systems such as Ubuntu are relatively rare on desktop PCs, they are very popular for other uses.
+Linux is used on the majority of web servers and lots of embedded systems (e.g. televisions and cable TV boxes) due to its rock-solid reliability, security and flexibility.
 LUGs exist all over the world, as a support network.

 Some past events:Southend Raspberry Jam (1st March)